 All too often, we doubt the power of the seed to multiply more than we critique the condition of the soil of our hearts.

 what I have chosen to depict in this relief sculpture.
-We, as people of
+As people of

-the Book, have been called to share and spread the seed – the power in the words contained in those pages.
+the Book we have been called to share and spread the seed – the power in the words contained in those pages.
 Using every means available to us, each of us are called to spread the truth of those words much as a sower scattering precious seed.

-The seeds of God's Word carries the power to change lives, to bring peace, to offer comfort, to make winners out of hopeless people.
-But the greatest power of the seed is difficult for us, as earth dwellers, to fully comprehend.
-The seed holds the power of eternal life.
+The seed of God's Word carries the power to change lives, to bring peace, to offer comfort and to make winners out of hopeless people.
+However, its greatest power is difficult for us, as earth dwellers, to fully comprehend.
+It holds the power of eternal life.